A marketing, growth and AI operating system for Vision 2 Estimating FY26 to FY28

 By the end of the document V2E will have:

-- A national, sized view of the Australian residential estimating services market and where the addressable dollars sit
+- A national, sized view of the Australian residential estimating services market and where the addressable dollars sit (refreshed with December 2025 ABS data)

 - A 12-month authority content spine that scales the V2E blog from 11 published posts to a full editorial machine